DIY HEALTH CARE

 Yet another serious article – oh, all right, all right!
 I’ll throw in a couple jokes just for old times sake………

 There is a lot we can do to recover or maintain our health on our own, and given the state of our overpriced and often uncaring health care system, it is becoming a necessity.
 Having almost been a huge victim of it when I broke my ankle severely two ½ months ago, I feel I not only have the right, but that I should talk about it.
 The hospitalization saved my leg but almost ruined me financially and stress-wise at the same time.
+And don’t get me wrong, there are things like Neurological disorders that should only get treated by a neurosurgeon hudson county nj but when it comes to other health related problems you can always help yourself out.

 There is a whole other world of caring for this body which we must wear every day that is outside the realization of most people, especially Americans.
 Western medicine is so entrenched in our consciousness that we refuse and snicker at other, non-‘normal’ practices of medicine.